QA | Contact Center Software

 API Testing: We have an automated API test Suite that has been designed using open source tools with over 2000 test cases

 UI Automation Testing – Simulate the user flow which will act like a real user via browser and will replicate the flow.
 The automation framework used is Protractor / Cucumber ( BDD ) It handles browser functionalities and user flow for complete regression testing.

 Do’s and Don’ts of QA

-- QA should challenge the development team throughout the process to optimise the product as much as possible
+QA should challenge the development team throughout the process to optimize the product as much as possible

-- No waiting till the end and running a test with the hope for minimal number of bugs
+No waiting till the end and running a test with the hope for a minimal number of bugs